 Guys, have things gone belly up in the bedroom?

-Well, believe it or not, according to researchers it really could be your belly that’s to blame for your sagging sex life.
+Well, believe it or not, your belly really could be to blame for your sagging sex life.

-Now we’re sure no one needs to tell you that carrying around some extra weight isn’t going to win you any health awards.
+Now I’m sure no one needs to tell you an extra jiggle around your middle isn’t going to win you any health awards.
 Being overweight can strain your heart and joints and put you at risk for diabetes.

-But it turns out that extra padding could also be making things a bust in the bedroom too.
-And it all comes down to, arguably, the most critical thing that makes a man… well… manly.
+But it turns out that extra padding could be making things a bust in the bedroom too.
+And it all comes down to one the most critical thing that makes a man… well… manly.

 And that’s the hormone testosterone.